grantmacken/newBase60/README.md

 ├── docker-compose.yml
 ├── Makefile => run `make` calls bash scripts in bin ├── bin
-│   ├── exStartUp
+│   ├── exStartUp => `make up`
 │   ├── semVer
 │   ├── xQcompile
 │   ├── xQdeploy
 ```

+NOTE:
-NOTE: If you haven't got the docker image it has to be downloaded first
+If you haven't got the docker image it has to be downloaded first
-You may want to use `make up` the first time to obtain the image.
-If you are already running eXist container( or anything ) on port 8080
-stop it first.
+This will happen auto magically when you call `make up`

+### Attaching to existing docker network

+TODO! ....

 The container port is set in the .env file

 ## Repo Test Scaffolding